 The output of the modified Louvain algorithm is essentially a particular partition of the entire chromosome.
 As the result of the algorithm, in general, depends on the order of updates, multiple runs are performed to probe the fuzziness of the assignment.
 As the chromosome is binned into n equally sized bins, we examine, say after 10 trials, how likely the border between bin i and bin i + 1 is indeed a domain boundary, i.e. bin i and bin i + 1 are called to belong to two different TADs by the modified Louvain algorithm.
 We then naturally define a boundary score for each of the n+1 borders as the fraction of trials in which a border is called as a boundary.
 To define a set of consensus boundaries, we choose a cut-off of 0.9.
-In other words, the border between two adjacent bins is defined as a confident boundary only if they are called to belong to two different domains in at least 9 out of 10 trials.
-The final output of MrTADFinder is a set of consensus TADs defined as regions between the consensus domains
+In other words, the border between two adjacent bins is defined as a confident boundary only if they are called to belong to a set of consensus TADs defined as regions between the consensus domains